Understanding compound words and compound words puzzles Pack1

 There are compound words like living room, post office, ice cream etc. which are written as separate words but when we read them together, a new word is formed.
 Such words are called open compound words.

 Compound words that use a hyphen in between two or more words, such as well-known, mother-in-law, second-rate, merry-go-round, etc. are called hyphenated compound words.

 Today we shall be discussing ‘closed compound words.’

 You can download the anchor chart by clicking on the image above.

-The English language is ever evolving so when certain words that have become commonplace over a period of time lose the hyphen or the space between them and become closed compound words.
+The English language is ever-evolving so when certain words that have become commonplace over a period of time lose the hyphen or space between them and become closed compound words.
 They are eventually written as one word.
 We could take the example of take-out which is now takeout or on-line which became online.

 Students begin to recognize and understand simple compound words, such as rainfall and campfire, in first grade and then progress to more complex compound words.

 There are many compound word families that use the same base word.
 We could take the example of the word, ‘sun.’
 A lot of new words can be formed using ‘sun’ as the base word.
 For example, sunburn, sunrise, sunset, sunshine, sunlight etc.